Umidjon1990/tolovnazorat-bot/replit.md

 # Overview

-This project is a dual-workflow Telegram bot system designed for managing online course subscriptions, with a future vision for multi-tenancy.
+This project is a **Multi-Tenant Telegram Bot System** for managing online course subscriptions with Super Admin and Admin role-based access control.

 The primary active workflow facilitates **Group-Based Direct Registration**: users who join a group can register by providing their name and phone number, with admin approval leading to a 30-day auto-subscription without requiring payment receipts or invite links.

 The system also retains a **Legacy Mini App Payment Workflow** (currently inactive) that uses a React Mini App and FastAPI for payment-based subscriptions, where users upload payment receipts for admin approval to generate invite links.
 This legacy code is preserved for future multi-tenant expansion.

 The system leverages PostgreSQL for data persistence and aiogram 3.x for the bot framework, including robust automated subscription management with warnings and auto-kick features.

+**Multi-Tenant Architecture**: The system supports multiple independent administrators (Super Admin and Admins) with database-driven role management, expiration control, and group assignment.

 # User Preferences